karlebh/laravel_update_optional_data_hack/README.md

 Update or Create optional data in Laravel!

-Of course you could extend it to create, firstOrCreate, firstOrUpadte et so on.
+Of course you could extend it to create, firstOrCreate, firstOrUpdate et so on.

 The codes explains it all.